 Margaux Rose is a spacious, chic and comfortable holiday cottage.
 It is a great place for a group of friends or family to stay.
+Children will love the nature trail in the grounds.
 Relax and enjoy the views, visit nearby Hay on Wye or explore the wonderful mountains, River Wye and lakes that the Black Mountains and the whole of the Brecon Beacons National Park have to offer.

 Originally the farm to Maesllwch Castle, this is one of a collection of 3 beautiful, spacious and properties, along with Yellow Drama and Jessica, forming an L-shape around a picturesque cobbled courtyard.

 Within a few minutes drive there are several excellent restaurants and gastro-pubs you will be spoilt for choice.

 Come through the front door at Margaux Rose and admire the spacious entrance hall with flagstone floor, double height glazing and galleried staircase.
 There are two large bedrooms and a bathroom off this hallway with a further two bedrooms, bathroom and open plan living area on the first floor.

 Bedroom 1: double aspect bedroom with king sized bed

 Both rooms have beautiful wood floors, beamed ceilings and feature full height windows, the twin room has a glazed door leading out to the courtyard.

 The ground floor bathroom has a toilet, handbasin and corner shower.

 Upstairs the double-height ceilings and glazing result in a bright and spacious landing.